icybears/my-react-dev-environment/package.json.md

  `webpack-dev-server` will open up in the browser (it also reloads at every change in the files automatically)

-  note that I'm using cross-env that allows to execute that script in windows, I think linux users can execute it without cross-env.
+  note that I'm using `cross-env` that allows to execute that build script in windows, I think linux users can execute it without cross-env.
+  `cross-env` should be installed with the dev dependencies as well.